 The Rosetta Stone: Meta tags ca.190 BC

-Posted by jerry on May 4th, 2004 — Posted in History, New media, Technology
+Posted by Jerry on May 4th, 2004 — Posted in History, New media, Technology

 The internet has come up with a range of standards in relation to information about information – meta data standards.
 The best known of these are the Dublin Core meta data standards But the issues that led to the Dublin core standards are not new.
 The Rosetta Stone (196 BC) – just 200 years after Plato, and during the Greek administration of Egypt revealed something really interesting – the existence of meta tags almost 2000 years before the Internet.